FOSSEE/st-scripts/matrices/script.rst

         sum += each * each
     print sqrt(sum)

+..
+R26

+Thus we have successfully obtained the frobenius norm of the matrix m5

+Pause the video here, try out the following exercise and resume the video.

+..
+L26

+..
+L27

-{{{ switch to next slide, infinity norm }}}
+{{{ switch to next slide,exercise 3: infinity norm }}}

+..
+R27

-Now let us move on to find out the infinity norm of the matrix im5.
+Find out the infinity norm of the matrix im5.
 The infinity norm of a matrix is defined as the maximum value of sum of the absolute of elements in each row.

-Pause here and try to solve the problem yourself.
+..
+R28

-The solution for the problem is,
+Switch to terminal for the solution

+..
+L28

+{{{continue from paused state}}}
+{{{ Switch to the terminal }}}
 ::

     sum_rows = []